Find out how you can access help to pay your rent, organise repairs or access additional tenancy information as a Wesley Community Housing tenant.

 If you have a large item you do not need any more, don’t dump it or leave it outside your home as you can be fined.

-Please contact your local council who should have a scheduled pick up service for items such as fridges, beds and furniture, and may even offer an on-demand pick up service.
-All rubbish must be collected before your final exit from the property.
+Please contact your local council who should have a scheduled pick up service for items such as fridges, beds and furniture.
+They may even offer an on-demand pick up service.
+All rubbish must be collected before your final exit from the property otherwise you will be charged.

 Ending my lease